 Read the full review: Marantz CD6006 UK Edition

 The Onkyo C-N7050 undoubtedly has a wide appeal.
 There aren’t many products that can spin CDs and stream files from one box, and not for such an affordable price either.
-Our usual starting price for individual CD players and streamers is £350 each, which makes this two-in-one machine extremely attractive.
+Our usual starting price for individual CD players and streamers is £300 each, which makes this two-in-one machine better value than it might seem.

 Plug the Onkyo into your home network using the ethernet port.
 It connects instantly, and recognises all devices on the network without a hitch.